-The PPACG, in cooperation with the CDOT and the operators of publicly owned transit services, is responsible for the metropolitan transportation planning and programming process within the boundaries of the PPACG.
-This responsibility includes preparing and adopting, in a manner consistent with this MOA, all required regional transportation plans (RTPs), transportation improvement programs (TIPs), and documents of the metropolitan transportation planning and programming process.
+PPACG, in cooperation with CDOT and the operators of publicly owned transit services, is responsible for the metropolitan transportation planning and programming process within the boundaries of the PPACG MPO.
+This responsibility includes preparing and adopting, in a manner consistent with this MOA, all required Regional Transportation Plans (RTPs), Transportation Improvement Programs (TIPs), Unified Planning Work Programs (UPWPs) and documents of the metropolitan transportation planning and programming process.

-The PPACG, the City of Colorado Springs, and the CDOT hereby agree to carry out and actively participate in the continuing, cooperative and comprehensive performance based multimodal metropolitan transportation planning and programming process in accordance with applicable federal and state law and regulations.
+PPACG, the City and CDOT hereby agree to carry out and actively participate in the continuing, cooperative, and comprehensive performance based multimodal metropolitan transportation planning and programming process in accordance with applicable federal and state law and regulations.
 The parties to this MOA also agree to cooperate to establish effective mechanisms to meet the needs of the metropolitan transportation planning and programming process and to fulfill commitments established pursuant to this MOA.
 While it is recognized that the parties are ultimately bound by the actions of their respective agencies, they commit to present within their organizations the recommendations resulting from the metropolitan transportation planning and programming process.

-The parties agree that metropolitan transportation planning and programming processes leading to the development and adoption of RTPs and TIPs, may change in order to respond to changes in the law, restructuring within their respective organizations, or to reflect prior experience.
+The parties agree that metropolitan transportation planning and programming processes leading to the development and adoption of RTPs and TIPs, may change to respond to changes in the law, restructuring within their respective organizations, or to reflect prior experience.